dsyer/sagan-wiki/Import-into-IDEA-or-Eclipse.md

 #### Spring Tool Suite

-1. Run `./gradlew eclipse` from the root directory of your sagan repository clone.
-1. In STS, click File->Import->Existing Projects into Workspace.
+1. In STS, click File->Import->Gradle->Existing Gradle Project
 1. In the "Select root directory" field, click "Browse" and navigate to the root directory of your Sagan repository clone and click "Open".
-1. Check the "Search for nested projects" box.
 1. Click "Finish".
 1. You should now have all sources imported without errors.